sharapeco/vscode-zap-to-char/README.md

 ### Zap to char: Jump forward/backward

-These commands move the cursor forward/backward up to a specified character you input.
+This command moves the cursor forward/backward up to a specified character you input.

 ### Zap to char: Delete forward/backward

-These commands remove the text from the current cursor position to a specified character you input.
+This command removes the text from the current cursor position to a specified character you input.
 Removed text will be moved to clipboard.

 ## Requirements